We likely have a desire to “feel great” more often than not.

 They tell you to stop trying.

-When you do succeed, they tell you how you could have done better, how your accomplishment isn’t good enough.
+When you succeed, they tell you how you could have done better or your accomplishment isn’t good enough.

 Spend the next hour listening to the conversations going on inside your head.